asymppdc/asympPDC/README.md

 >> run_all_examples
 ```

-If `run_all_examples.m` completes successfully, congratulation, you should see 28 overlapped figures that could be examine, in MATLAB, issueing
+If `run_all_examples.m` completes successfully, congratulation, you should see 41 overlapped figures you could examine, in MATLAB, through

 ```matlab
 >> tilefigs1